Kuzcoo/meteor_memo/accounting.md

   2. Admin template
   3. Route to login template
   4. Route to admin template
-  5. Create account
+  5. A user account
-  6. Handling submit from login
+  6. Submit handler for login